Travel guide

 Although geographically it is Mexico, Cancun, Playa del Carmen and Tulum are part of the Caribbean that Spanish tourists visit.
 Here the coverage is among the best in the area, with Telcel leading and a wide 4G/5G network throughout the Riviera Maya.

-For this area, an eSIM for Mexico is more interesting than a Caribbean regional one, as it takes advantage of the Mexican networks, which are very powerful in the Yucatan Peninsula.
-With it you will have fast data to book cenotes, navigate with Google Maps between Mayan ruins or share the sunset in Tulum.
+For this area, a Mexico eSIM is more beneficial than a Caribbean regional one, as it leverages the very powerful Mexican networks in the Yucatan peninsula.
+With it, you'll have fast data to book cenotes, navigate with Google Maps between Mayan ruins, or share a sunset in Tulum.
 A 5 GB plan is more than enough for a week of normal tourist use.
-Check it out in the Mexico eSIM, and if your route mixes Mexico with other islands, then evaluate if the Caribbean regional plan is more convenient for you.
+Check the specific Mexico eSIM for this area, and if your route mixes Mexico with other islands, then consider if a Caribbean regional plan is more suitable.

 Other islands: Jamaica, Bahamas, Puerto Rico